cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 ### Heavy Metal Results Graphs

-We chose to look at the monthly maximum readings of each heavy metal as it is not safe to drink water where the maximum exceeded the EPA limit.
+We chose to look at the monthly maximum readings of each heavy metal where the maximum exceeded the EPA limit.

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/ArsenicGraph2.jpg?raw=true" alt = "Arsenic Graph" width="95%" height="95%">

-> *Figure 4.2: Arsenic spikes before the Gold King Mine Spill in 2012 and after the Gold King Mine Spill.
+> *Figure 4.2: Arsenic spikes before the Gold King Mine Spill in 2012 and immediately after the Gold King Mine Spill.
 Secondary spikes occurred after the spill, with the largest spikes in 2019.*